Nissan Patrol GR Common Problems and Solutions

 Problem:

-The engine is over-boosting, and you may hear a knocking sound coming from the engine when you press on the accelerator.
+The engine is over-boosting, and you might hear a knocking noise from the engine when you press the accelerator.

 Solution:

-The original Garrett turbocharger in the Patrol has a tendency to have an erratic boost curve as it spools up.
-It's very common for Patrol owners to avoid this problem by installing a larger exhaust with a higher flow rate.
-You can find alternative exhaust systems on our parts list for the Patrol-GR, and anything bigger than your existing one will be beneficial.
+The original Garrett turbocharger in the Patrol tends to have an inconsistent boost curve as it spools up.
+It's quite common for Patrol owners to resolve this issue by fitting a larger exhaust with a higher flow rate.
+You can find alternative exhaust systems on our parts list for the Patrol-GR, and anything larger than your current one will be advantageous.

 Difficulty level